Siegel's lemma

 In mathematics, specifically in transcendental number theory and Diophantine approximation, Siegel's lemma refers to bounds on the solutions of linear equations obtained by the construction of auxiliary functions.
-The existence of these polynomials was proven by Axel Thue; Thue's proof used Dirichlet's box principle.
+The existence of these polynomials was proven by Axel Thue; Thue's proof used what would be translated from German as Dirichlet's Drawers principle, which is widely known as the Pigeonhole principle.
 Carl Ludwig Siegel published his lemma in 1929.
 It is a pure existence theorem for a system of linear equations.

 Siegel's lemma has been refined in recent years to produce sharper bounds on the estimates given by the lemma.